jorgego11/fabric-to-IBP-migration/README.md

 * At this time, there is no explicit support for Private Data Collections
 * The current scenario assumes that the source Fabric Network uses an external CA. A similar process can be used for fabric networks that use FabricCA.
-* There could be potential problems for new peers in IBP per https://jira.hyperledger.org/browse/FAB-5288 (need to check how the Enterprise->v2 Migration Tool avoid this)
+* There could be potential problems for new peers in IBP per https://jira.hyperledger.org/browse/FAB-5288 (potential problems with channel reconfiguration, that all stem from the fact that when a peer joins the channel - it is given the first configuration block, the genesis block)

-## IBP Problems Found
+## IBP Challenges Found

 * IBP v2 Orderer Node creation API does not work.
 I had to use v1 which is undocumented.
 A pending IBP fix has been created for this.
 * The IBP Peer Node creation API has some parameters that don’t work for the 4/16 fix release.
 IBP releases beyond 4/16 fix this problem.